Particular/docs.particular.net/nservicebus/hosting/nservicebus-host/profiles.md

 - Persistence
 redirects:
  - nservicebus/profiles-for-nservicebus-host
+component: Host
+reviewed: 2016-10-27
 ---

 Moving a system reliably from development through test to production is a core capability for any development organization.

 Manual configuration and code changes make this process error-prone and make versioning the system a nightmare.

-The NServiceBus Host provides facilities of profiles designed specifically to ease this process and provide structure when versioning the configuration of a system.
-Read about the [host](/nservicebus/hosting/nservicebus-host/).
+The [NServiceBus Host](/nservicebus/hosting/nservicebus-host/) provides facilities of profiles designed specifically to ease this process and provide structure when versioning the configuration of a system.

 ## Configuration difficulties